Tel: 0191 232 1927

 HSE v VERTELLUS SPECIALITIES UK LTD - Control of Major Accident Hazards (COMAH) Regulations were breached, exemplified by a serious fire at a chemicals site in Middlesbrough.

-HSE v ARMSTRONG WORLD INDUSTRIES LTD AND PARK, GATE AND COMPANY LTD - a contractor, undertaking electrical cable replacement works at a factory, received burn injuries from cutting through a live cable.
+HSE v ARMSTRONG WORLD INDUSTRIES LTD AND ANOTHER A contractor, undertaking electrical cable replacement works at a factory, received burn injuries from cutting through a live cable.
 Defendants were “medium” and “large” under the new Sentencing Guidelines.